 Exams Information and Schedules

-The Spring 2017 Exam Schedule is linked above.
+The Summer 2017 Exam Schedule is linked above.
 Please review it to find the days and times of your exams.
 The exam schedule is subject to revision and exams may be added.

 It is your responsibility to familiarize yourself with the exam schedule, policies and procedures.
 Please carefully review all correspondence from the university regarding exams and other matters.
 If you have any questions, do not hesitate to contact the Office of the Registrar at 206.398.4150 or e-mail email@example.com.